SnowFlakeOS/SnowFlake/README.md

 - Clang (https://clang.llvm.org/)

 ## On Windows
-I will add later
+Will be added later

 ## On Mac
-macOS is default ld is bsd ld (can not link SnowFlake)\
+macOS is default ld is bsd ld (cannot link SnowFlake)\
 and default as is clang too (build error)\
 If you want build SnowFlake on macOS\
 - Need HomeBrew (https://brew.sh/)